alan-forbes-cp/repo1/actions_injection_protection/README.md

 ## Actions injection protection:

-- External actions are preferred to shell 'run' steps where possible.
+- External actions are preferred to inline shell 'run' steps where possible.
 - Where shells are used, double quote variables to avoid word splitting.
 - Prevent injections by setting the value of expressions to an intermediate environment variable.
 - Declare env variables at step level (i.e. lowest) where possible.